-For EL5 and EL6-based Linux platforms and Fedora 18 and 19, you can install MySQL using the MySQL Yum repository.
+For EL5, EL6, or EL7-based Linux platforms and Fedora 19 or 20, you can install MySQL using the MySQL Yum repository instead of the platform's native software repository.
 See Section 2.1, “Installing MySQL on Linux Using the MySQL Yum Repository” for details.

 For Red Hat and similar distributions, the MySQL distribution

 is divided into a number of separate packages,

 The libraries are required if you want to provide connectivity